-Michael joined AJ Park in 1998 and currently co-heads the Wellington engineering and ICT patents team.
+Michael joined AJ Park in 1998 and currently leads the firm's engineering and ICT patents team.

 His role involves advising clients on patentability, design registration and product commercialisation.
 He prepares and prosecutes patent applications, both in New Zealand and abroad and also regularly conducts infringement and freedom-to-operate assessments, patent portfolio due diligence, and IP audits.